InstituteforDiseaseModeling/idmtools/idmtools_platform_local/README.md

 The workers service contains the IDMTools workers that actually execut the tasks as well as containing a simplistic UI running at http://localhost:5000

+# Development

+The platform_local docker container requires a pypi server to get other dependencies(core, models, etc).
+To facilitate this in a development environment that properly reflects a true package build we must start a local pypi server and publsh the packages.
+We do this through pymake with the rule `publish_dev_idm`

 # Using the CLI